micmejia/bible-dump/NKJV/2 Chronicles/2 Chr 6.md

 And there I have put the ark, in which _is_ the covenant of the Lord which He made with the children of Israel." ## Solomon's Prayer of Dedication

 ###### 12
-Then [^b]_Solomon_ stood before the altar of the Lord in the presence of all the assembly of Israel, and spread out his hands
+Then _Solomon_ stood before the altar of the Lord in the presence of all the assembly of Israel, and spread out his hands

 ###### 13
 (for Solomon had made a bronze platform five cubits long, five cubits wide, and three cubits high, and had set it in the midst of the court; and he stood on it, knelt down on his knees before all the assembly of Israel, and spread out his hands toward heaven);